 A single bullet will still critical hit while the surrounding spread shots provide additional damage, as the shrapnel perk suggests.
 The spread of bullets coupled with firing 360 rounds per minute, Cerberus+1 is a great weapon to use when burning down trash mobs.
 It is also useful for taking down enemy shields given the constant barrage of bullets.

 Crucible players using the Auto Rifle will find out how useful it is – quickly.
-In a similar vein to the exotic shotgun Lord of Wolves, Cerberus+1 will rip through opponents making it worth using – if you get it on a drop.
+In a similar vein to the exotic shotgun Lord of Wolves, Cerberus+1 will rip through opponents making it worth using.

-If you’re looking for more help with Destiny 2: Forsaken, check out our ultimate guide page.
+If you’re looking for more tips on where to find Exotic gear, check out our Destiny 2: Forsaken ultimate guide page.